cgoettel/bible/questions.md

 - 2 Kings 6:25 - Was it worth eighty pieces of silver?
 Or was it fattened to silver?
 Is it a verb or a number?
 Because the number means fifty, not eighty.

 - Is there a reason ילך doesn't appear in the KB?
+- Can we render amar as "reply" and not just "speak" or "say"?